eclipse-ditto/ditto/deployment/kubernetes/k3s/README.md

 ```

 Append the printed hash in the `nginx.httpasswd` file placing the username who shall receive this
-password in front like this:
+password in front of Ditto like this:
 ```
 ditto:A6BgmB8IEtPTs
 ```